thimens/DataMapper/README.md

 ```
 The property `Id` will be used as key to fill the list of orders.

+### Lists and DBNull

+If a list item value or a list item key is DBNull, the list item is dismissed and not included in the list.

 ## Special conversions
 There are two special conversions that you can use: